-- -1 Lists only the headers of articles a useful form for browsing through lots of messages. - -p Prints the messages without asking for any input. - -r Produces articles in reverse order, from newest to oldest.
+- -1 Lists only the headers of articles a useful form for browsing through lots of messages. - -p Prints the messages without asking for any input. - -r Produces articles in reverse order, from newest to oldest. - -f Prevents any follow-up articles from being printed. - -h Prints articles in much less verbose format.

-4.7.
+4.9.
 Getting News When You Log In - Your Morning Newspaper

-To be told if there is any news when you first log in, put checknews or readnews in your .login or .profile file.
-This way you are reminded of news, but are not interrupted by it during the day.
+To be told if there is any news when you first log in, put checknews or readnews in your .login or .profile file on your account on your news host.
+This way you are reminded of news when you log in to the news host.

 The readnews command tries to find all unread news (assuming you are going to read it), and takes a lot of time to do it, so it's better to use the smaller, faster checknews, which tells you if there is any news.
-It was designed especially for a login file.
-There are also options to be silent if there is (or is not) news, and to start up readnews automatically if there is news.
+Checknews was designed especially for a login file.
+There are also options to be silent if there is or is not news, and to start up readnews automatically if there is news.